Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

-If you need PN after you leave the hospital, a caregiver will teach you or someone close to you how to give PN at home.
+If you need PN after you leave the hospital, a healthcare provider will teach you or someone close to you how to give PN at home.
 You will learn how to take care of your catheter, and change the dressing that covers your catheter site.
-Your caregiver will make sure the correct supplies are delivered to your home, and remind you to keep your PN solution in the refrigerator.
-Caregivers will visit you regularly to monitor your health while you are getting PN.
+Your healthcare provider will make sure the correct supplies are delivered to your home, and remind you to keep your PN solution in the refrigerator.
+Healthcare providers will visit you regularly to monitor your health while you are getting PN.

 How do I care for myself while I am using PN at home?

 - Weigh yourself 3 to 4 times a week to monitor any weight changes.